OwenKruse/LogiNew/README.md

-# LOGITacker
+# LOGITacker Mouse

-**README is still under construction**
+**A Modified version of the Logitacker tool to be used with vulnerable logitech mice and dongles**

-LOGITacker is a hardware tool to enumerate and test vulnerabilities of Logitech Wireless Input devices via RF.
+LOGITacker mouse is a modifed version of the hardware tool to enumerate and test vulnerabilities of Logitech Wireless Input devices via RF.
-In contrast to available tooling, it is designed as stand-alone tool.
-This means not only the low level RF part, but also the application part is running on dedicated hardware, which could provides Command Line Interface (CLI) via USB serial connection.
+This modified version injects mouse packets instantly without requiring the attacker 1.
+First write a script and 2. inject the scritp.
+All of the things happen automatically.

 Keeping hardware from other vendors (not Logitech) out of scope, allowed further optimizations and improvements for low level stuff like RF device discovery.

-Additionally support for the following boards was addded:
+Additionally support for the following boards was addded (Currently only compiles for the MDK Dongle but other boards are planned in the future):
-- Nordic nRF52840 Dongle (pca10059)
 - MakerDiary MDK Dongle
-- MakerDiary MDK
-- April Brother Dongle

-LOGITacker covers the following Logitech vulnerabilities:
+LOGITacker Mouse covers the following Logitech vulnerabilities:

 - MouseJack (plain injection)
 - forced pairing